-ustrunescape("\u043d\u0443\u044b\u044e") = "нулю" Domain s: strings of escaped hex values word(s,n)

-Range: Unicode strings
+ustrunescape("\u043d\u0443\u043b\u044e") = "нулю"

-Description: the nth word in s; missing ("") if n is missing
+- Domain s:strings of escaped hex valuesRange:Unicode strings - word(s,n) - Description: the nth word in s; missing ("") if n is missing

-Positive numbers count words from the beginning of $s$ , and negative numbers count words from the end of $s$ .
-(1 is the first word in $s$ , and -1 is the last word in s.)
+Positive numbers count words from the beginning of s , and negative numbers count words from the end of s .
+(1 is the first word in s , and 1 is the last word count words from the end of s .
+(1 is the first word in s , and -1 is the last word in s .)
 A word is a set of characters that start and terminate with spaces.
 This is different from a Unicode word, which is a language unit based on either a set of word-boundary rules or dictionaries for several languages (Chinese, Japanese, and Thai).
-Domain s: strings Domain $n$ : integers Range: strings ustrword(s, n[, loc])
+Domain s: strings Domain n: integers Range: strings ustrword(s, n[, loc])